 Pedram Behyar is a business consultant and university lecturer.
-He is founder of Bluebox business consulting in Tehran.
+He is Co-founder of Bluebox business consulting in Tehran.

 He has written hundreds of articles relating: marketing, entrepreneurship, digital marketing, marketing campaign, branding, human resource, and etc.